ChocoChipset/GameOfLife/README.md

 * The cellular automata is contained in the class ```CWYCelullarMatrix```.
 * Since only two states are required (living / dead) it is represented as an array of ```BOOL`` values.
+* Animations are handled by the view controller and done with transitions of CALayer objects.

 Contribution